detekt/detekt/website/docs/introduction/suppressing-rules.md

 _detekt_ supports the Java (`@SuppressWarnings`) and Kotlin (`@Suppress`) style suppression.
 If both annotations are present, Kotlin's annotation is favored!

-To suppress an issue, the id of the issue must be written inside the values field of the annotation.
+To suppress an issue, the id of the rule must be written inside the values field of the annotation (e.g. `@Suppress("LongMethod")`).
-Furthermore, the ruleset plus rulename can be used to suppress issues (e.g. `@Suppress("LongMethod", "complexity.LongParameterList", ...)`).
-The issue-id is also exactly the id of the reporting rule.

 If a `LargeClass` is reported, but that is totally fine for you codebase, then just annotate it: